Codym48/cmake_saver/README.md

 - **Remove trailing whitespace.**
 Trailing whitespace is visual noise for those with "Render whitespace" enabled and a waste of disk space for everyone.
 - _(Planned)_ **Apply tabs or spaces throughout.**
 There are good reasons for tabs, and good reasons for spaces.
 There's no good reason for mixing them within a file.
-Pick one and apply it throughout to avoid visual noise when editing, reading, or reviewing list files in different edtors.
+Pick one and apply it throughout to avoid visual noise when editing, reading, or reviewing list files in different editors.
 - (_Planned)_ **Alphabetize vertical lists.**
 For lists where order doesn't matter, vertical lists of individual entries that abide by a sorting rule are easiest to review and merge.
 All sorting rules are somewhat arbitrary, but sorting in alphabetical order is automatically enforceable.